Already convinced? Skip the letter.

 For Schnoodle Owners

-Every technique, every command sequence, every troubleshooting guide in this system was developed specifically for Schnoodles and their clever and alert mix of Schnauzer watchfulness and Poodle intelligence, often inheriting the Schnauzer tendency to bark at everything nature.
+Every technique, every command sequence, and every troubleshooting guide in this system was developed specifically for Schnoodles.